-Mr. Capone was appointed to the position of President and CEO of the Company beginning July 1, 2015.
+Mr. Capone is our former President and CEO.
+He was appointed to the position of President and CEO of the Company beginning July 1, 2015 and resigned as CEO effective February 6, 2020.
 He had previously entered into the Company's standard form of employment agreement when he was initially hired by the Company in October 2002 as the Vice President of Sales for MGL.
 Thereafter, in September 2005, he was appointed to the position of Senior Vice President of Sales for MGL.
 In February 2006, he was appointed to the position of Chief Operating Officer for MGL, and then in March 2010 he was appointed President of MGL.
-As determined by our Compensation Committee, he received an annual salary of \$887,000 for the fiscal year ended June 30, 2019.
-Mr. Capone will be paid an annual base salary of \$918,045 as our President and CEO for the fiscal year ending June 30, 2020.
-His annual cash incentive bonus for fiscal 2019 was \$742,419 as approved by our Compensation Committee based on the level of achievement of pre-established performance goals.
-Additionally, in September 2018, the Compensation Committee approved a three-year cash incentive award under our 2013 Executive Incentive Plan pursuant to which Mr. Capone will be entitled to receive up to \$266,100 as of the end of fiscal 2021 if we achieve the performance goals discussed above in the Compensation Discussion and Analysis under the heading "Fiscal Year 2019 Named Executive Officer Compensation - Long-Term Incentive Awards - Three-Year Cash Incentive Bonus."
-On September 19, 2018, Mr. Capone was granted a restricted stock unit award of 150,000 shares of the Company, subject to time-based and performance-based vesting requirements.
-Based on the level of accomplishment of the performance-based metric for fiscal 2019, the restricted stock unit award was reduced to 95 percent of the original grant or 142,500 shares.
-On September 25, 2019, he was granted a restricted stock unit award of 150,000 shares of the Company, subject to time-based and performance-based vesting requirements.
+As determined by our Compensation Committee, he received an annual salary of \$870,560 for the fiscal year ended June 30, 2020 for the time he served as CEO.
+His actual salary for fiscal year 2020 was \$918,045.
+His annual MBO incentive bonus for fiscal 2020 was \$184,211, pursuant to his separation agreement, as approved by our Compensation Committee based on the level of achievement of pre-established performance goals.
+Additionally, in September 2019, the Compensation Committee approved a three-year cash incentive award under our 2013 Executive Incentive Plan pursuant to which Mr. Capone would have been entitled to receive up to \$275,521 as of the end of fiscal 2022 if we achieve the performance goals discussed above in the Compensation Discussion and Analysis under the heading "Fiscal Year 2020 Named Executive Officer Compensation - Long-Term Incentive Awards - Three-Year Cash Incentive Bonus."
+However, given he is no longer an employee of the Company, he is no longer eligible for this award.
+On September 25, 2019, Mr. Capone was granted a restricted stock unit award of 150,000 shares of the Company, subject to time-based and performance-based vesting requirements.
+These shares will be forfeited given the vesting periods occur following his resignation as CEO.
+Based on the level of accomplishment of the performance-based metric for fiscal 2020, the restricted stock unit award was reduced to 82 percent of the original grant or 123,000 shares.
+25% of these shares (30,750) vested on September 26, 2020, but no further shares under this award will vest since Mr. Capone is no longer employed by the Company.